Hamza-t/Language-Identification-Tun/README.md

 ## 8. Conclusion
 Bert reached an accuracy of 0.93 and macro averaged F-score equal to 0.91.

-We can do more fixing task like using the TunBert (a model pre-trained by Tunizi langage) to get more accurate results espacily between the CS and the Tunizi langage.
+We can do more fixing tasks like using the TunBert (a pre-trained bert model with Tunizi langage) to get more accurate results espacily between the CS and the Tunizi langages.